HISPlayer/UnityAndroid-SDK/oculus.md

 </p>

 ## HISPlayer 360 Shader for Linear Color Space
-If you are using **HISPlayer SDK version 3.4.0** and above, you will find **HISPlayer360Shader.shader** in *Packages/com.hisplayer.hisplayersdk/HISPlayer/Scripts/Shaders/*.
+If you are using **HISPlayer SDK version 3.4.0** and above, you will find **HISPlayer360Shader.shader** in *Packages/com.hisplayer.hisplayersdk/HISPlayer/Scripts/Shaders/* for 360 video playback.
 <p align="center">
   <img width="70%" alt="image" src="https://github.com/HISPlayer/UnityAndroid-SDK/assets/32887298/e95a25a0-82ca-4c7b-b27b-e5ea3a84ae84">
 </p>